AidanBrown321/M7.2-Lab/README.md

 locally.
 This will allow you to see changes in real-time as you make them.
 There is no need to run a build process or refresh the page manually.
 Additionally, you do not need to setup a local server to run the project.

+## Running The Site

+To run the site, you will need to run Live Preview: Start Server.
+To do this on VS Code, you can press ctrl + shift + p, then you should see the command listed.
+Once you click it, you can see the page either in the IDE or you can show it in the browser.

 ## Testing